cinchrb/cinch/README.md

 ### Pretty Output

 Ever get fed up of watching those boring, frankly unreadable lines flicker down your terminal screen whilst your bot is online?
 Help is at hand!
 By default, Cinch will colorize all text it sends to a terminal, meaning you get some pretty damn awesome readable coloured text.
-Cinch also provides a {FormattedLogger} class so your plugins and tell you what's up!
+Cinch also provides a way for your plugins to log custom
+messages:

+    on :message, /hello/ do |m|
+      bot.logger.debug "Someone said hello"
+    end

 Authors
 -------